zdvsty/dizhou-flow.github.io/_pages/publications.md

 0. <b>Zhou, D.</b>, Wang, K. & Wang, M., Evolution of a non-equilibrium turbulent boundary layer on the tail cone of a body of revolution under strong adverse pressure gradient.
 (In preparation)

+0. <b>Zhou, D.</b>, Wang, K. & Wang, M., Computational analysis of noise generation by a rotor ingesting turbulent boundary layer on an axisymmetric body of revolution.
+(Submitted)

 0. <b>Zhou, D.</b>, Wang, X., Jing, X. & Sun, X., Acoustic properties of multiple cavity resonance liner for absorbing higher-order duct modes.
 The Journal of the Acoustical Society of America, 140 (2016), pp. 1251–1267. [&nbsp;<a href="https://asa.scitation.org/doi/abs/10.1121/1.4959001">DOI</a>&nbsp;]